rsksmart/RSKIPs/IPs/RSKIP285.md

 ```java
 function getP2SHAddressForPPA(uint256 UPI) public returns (bytes21 address);
 ```
-This method returns a binary representation of the Bitcoin P2SH address (in 1-byte version/RIPEMD160 hash format) associated with the UPI.
+This method returns a binary representation of the Bitcoin P2SH address associated with the UPI.
+The representation consist of a 1-byte version followed by a RIPEMD160 hash.
 The caller can build the ASCII representation of the Bitcoin address from the binary representation.
+The call consumes 5500 gas.

 ```java
 function getP2SHRedeemScript() public returns (bytes redeemScript);